Michelangelo Florio: In England

 On 1 November 1550, he arrived in the City of London, which at that time contained many communities of Protestant refugees, who had fled from persecution by Catholics, and who had established Reformed churches, each catering to its own linguistic group, under the general superintendence of Jan Laski.
 Thanks perhaps to the good credentials given to him by theologians like Bernardino Ochino and Pietro Martire Vermigli, Florio won favour with both the Church of England bishop Thomas Cranmer and also with the influential Secretary of State, William Cecil, who obtained for him the position of pastor of the Reformed church for Italian speakers.
 He also served as secretary to Cecil, and as Lady Jane Grey's chaplain, teaching her both Italian and Latin.
 He dedicated to her a book of grammar, the Regole et Institutioni della Lingua Thoscana.
-He probably knew, and may even have taught, the future Queen Elizabeth.
+He probably knew, and may even have taught, the future Queen Elizabeth I.

 An informal relationship with a woman, which had not been sanctified by marriage, created a scandal among his churchgoers.
 Florio reported fourteen of them to the authorities, who punished them for ostensibly having lapsed back into Catholic beliefs.
-Florio's preaching was often passionately hostile of Papism and its doctrine of papal primacy, and indeed struck other reformers as somewhat excessive.
+Florio's preaching was often passionately hostile to Papism and its doctrine of papal primacy, and indeed struck other reformers as somewhat excessive.
 Eventually, his open criticism of some aspects of the prevailing theology of his community caused conflicts with the authorities.
 In 1552, he was removed from his place as pastor, but managed to avoid expulsion from England by marrying the woman he lived with - her name is unknown.
 In 1553, they had a son, John.
 Florio thus managed to keep his position with William Cecil.

 After the death of the young king Edward VI on 6 July 1553, a problem with the succession to the throne arose.
 Edward, influenced by John Dudley, 1st Duke of Northumberland - to whom Florio had dedicated his Italian translation of the catechism of the bishop of Winchester John Ponet - had designated Dudley's daughter-in-law Lady Jane Grey to succeed him.
 Jane, however, had an otherwise weak claim to the throne and few supporters.
-Mary Tudor, the eldest daughter of Henry VIII raised an army and marched down to London and overthrew Jane and was proclaimed queen.
+Mary Tudor, the eldest daughter of Henry VIII, raised an army and marched down to London and overthrew Jane and was proclaimed queen.
 The latter reacted violently to the elevation of Jane Grey, and had her imprisoned, while her supporters were executed.
 A failed rebellion in favour of Jane led to a violent anti-Protestant repression.
-As a result, in 1554 Florio, together with other Protestant refugees, fled England.
+As a result, in 1554, Florio, together with other Protestant refugees, fled England.
 The rebellion also led to Jane's own execution.
 Florio never forgot his young student, and dedicated to her memory his History of the life and death of the illustrious Jane Grey.